Years published: 1987, 1988, 1989, 1995, 1996, 2000, 2007, 2008, 2012, 2015, 2018, 2023

 Current Treatment Options

-Recombinant Factor IX: Recombinant factor IX is artificially made in a laboratory.
-The current product does not contain any animal or human protein and is not derived from human blood; therefore, it is theoretically considered to be free of the risk of transmitting viruses.
-Recombinant factor IX therapy is the recommended treatment for individuals with hemophilia B. In the U.S., the only commercially available recombinant factor IX product is BeneFIX®.
+Recombinant Factor IX: Recombinant factor IX products are manufactured in a laboratory.
+These genetically engineered products do not contain animal or human protein and are not derived from human blood; they are theoretically considered to be free of the risk of transmitting viruses.
+Recombinant factor IX therapy is the recommended treatment for individuals with hemophilia B. In the U.S., the currently available recombinant factor IX products are BeneFIX, Rixubis, Ixinity, Alprolix, Idelvion and Rebinyn.

 Whole Blood: Until the 1960s, highly reliable treatment for hemophilia did not exist.
 Patients experiencing bleeding episodes were treated with whole blood transfusions.
-This was an ineffective treatment option as whole blood does not contain enough clotting factor to effectively stop a bleed.
+This was an ineffective treatment option as whole blood does not contain enough clotting factor to increase the level to a hemostatic range to effectively control bleeding.
 During this time, individuals often had repeated bleeding into the joints or central nervous system which led to permanent joint damage, seizures and a variety of permanent intellectual and movement disorders.
 The average life expectancy of a male with severe hemophilia during this time was 12 years of age.

 Cryoprecipitate: In the mid-1960s, Dr. Judith Pool discovered cryoprecipitate, a human plasma-derived material rich in clotting factor VIII, the clotting factor that is deficient in those with hemophilia A. Cryoprecipitate settles to the bottom of containers of frozen plasma when thawed at refrigerator temperature.
 Upon warming to room temperature, the cryoprecipitate returns to solution.
 In its frozen form, cryoprecipitate was stored in blood banks and administered to persons with hemophilia A in place of whole blood or plasma.
 The effect of the more concentrated factor VIII found in cryoprecipitate, compared to whole blood, was more rapid blood clot formation and decreased problems associated with bleeding episodes.
-The disadvantage was that patients had to remain in the hospital to infuse cryoprecipitate.
-Cryoprecipitate does not contain any factor IX clotting factor.
+Cryoprecipitate does not contain factor IX and is not recommended for use in the United States anymore for treatment of hemophilia A.

 Plasma-Derived Clotting Factor Concentrates: In the late 1960s and early 1970s clotting factors became available in more concentrated forms that remained stable as powders when stored at refrigerator temperature.
 This allowed hemophilia patients to store and administer the clotting factor at home without medical supervision.
-The first available factor IX product was approved for use in the U.S. in 1969.
+The first available factor IX product was an intermediate purity (PCC) and was approved for use in the U.S. in 1969.

-One of the main problems with early factor therapy was that the products available came from human plasma.
+One of the main problems with early factor therapy was that the products available came from human plasma from many donors.
 This carried the risk of transmitting viruses such as hepatitis A, B and C and human immunodeficiency virus (HIV) from the donor to the patient.
 Until the mid-1980s many individuals receiving factor products became infected with one or more of these viruses due to inability to effectively screen donors or treat the concentrate to inactivate viruses.

-Recombinant Products: It was not until the late 1980s to the early 1990s, that the efficacy of recombinant factor products was reported and products made commercially available.
-In 1992, the first genetically engineered factor VIII concentrate was approved by the Food and Drug Administration.
+Recombinant Products: It was not until the late 1980s to the early 1990s, that the efficacy of recombinant factor products was reported, and products made commercially available.
+In 1992, the first genetically engineered factor VIII concentrate was approved by the U.S. Food and Drug Administration (FDA).
 It was not until 1997 that the first recombinant factor IX product became available.
 Use of genetically engineered factor concentrates may eliminate the risk of blood borne infections or transmittable diseases dependent on the method of manufacturing and exposure or use of human or animal proteins in the manufacturing process.

 Individuals with mild or moderate hemophilia B may be treated with replacement therapy as needed to treat a bleeding episode.
-This is called episodic infusion therapy and is usually used to stop a bleed that has already started.
-Individuals with severe hemophilia B may receive more frequent weekly infusions to prevent bleeding episodes.
+This is called episodic infusion therapy and is used to stop a bleed that has already started.
+Individuals with severe hemophilia B may receive regular infusions to prevent bleeding episodes.
 This is called prophylactic therapy and is intended to prevent bleeds before they occur.
-Prophylactic therapy has been shown to reduce many complications associated with recurrent bleeding such as joint damage in patients with severe hemophilia A and B. Parents and affected individuals can be trained to administer factor IX at home.
-Home therapy is especially important for individuals with severe disease because infusion of factor IX concentrate is most effective within one hour of the onset of a bleeding episode.
+Prophylactic therapy has been shown to reduce many complications associated with recurrent bleeding such as joint damage and intracranial hemorrhage in patients with severe hemophilia A and B. Parents and affected individuals can be trained to administer factor IX at home.
+Home therapy is especially important for individuals with severe disease but is also important for moderate and mild hemophilia as infusion of factor IX concentrate is most effective at limiting bleeding when administered within one hour of the onset of a bleeding episode.
+Some patients with moderate or mild hemophilia B receive prophylaxis for prevention of bleeding during activities either short or longer term (e.g., before a specific activity such as skiing or during basketball or baseball season etc.)

-Infusion Reactions: Individuals with factor IX deficiency may experience itching, hives, redness of the skin or, uncommonly, wheezing during or immediately after infusing with clotting factor concentrate.
-This is most common in individuals using fresh frozen plasma.
-The reaction caused by using fresh frozen plasma is typically an allergic-like reaction to some part of the donor's blood.
-These reactions can usually be treated with antihistamines; however, a physician should always be notified of such an event.
-These symptoms may also occur with the use of factor IX concentrates, although rarely.
-If symptoms develop or are very severe, the infusion should be stopped and the patient should notify their hemophilia care provider immediately as well as be seen in the emergency room.
+Infusion Reactions: Individuals with factor IX deficiency may experience itching, hives, redness of the skin or, uncommonly, coughing, tight throat or wheezing during or immediately after infusion of replacement with FIX.
+Infusion reactions are most seen in individuals using fresh frozen plasma where the reaction is typically an allergic-like reaction to some part of the donor’s blood.
+These reactions can usually be treated with antihistamines and corticosteroids; however, a physician should always be notified of such an event.
+An important infusion reaction in hemophilia B can occur with the use of factor IX concentrates; these are uncommon but must be recognized promptly for patient safety and monitoring.
+If symptoms develop or are severe, the infusion should be stopped, and the patient should notify their hemophilia care provider immediately as well as be seen in the emergency room.
 Infusion reactions in patients with severe factor IX deficiency may be associated with the development of inhibitors.

-Inhibitors: It is estimated that = 5% of individuals with severe hemophilia B develop “inhibitors” against factor IX replacement therapy.
-44 Inhibitors are antibodies, specialized proteins created by the body's immune system to combat foreign or invading substances such as toxins or bacteria.
+Inhibitors: It is estimated that < 5% of individuals with severe hemophilia B develop “inhibitors” against factor IX replacement therapy.
+Inhibitors are antibodies, created by the body’s immune system that is usually targeted to combat foreign or invading substances such as toxins or bacteria.
 The immune system may recognize replacement factor IX as “foreign” and create antibodies, or “inhibitors”, against it.
 These antibodies destroy the replacement factor.
-This complication can seriously “inhibit” the effectiveness of standard treatment.
+This complication negatively impacts the effectiveness of standard treatment.
 In such cases, alternate treatment is used to treat bleeding.
 In addition, therapy to eradicate these antibodies may be instituted.
 The therapy is called immune tolerance induction therapy.
-Immune tolerance induction therapy is uncommonly attempted in patients with hemophilia B and inhibitors due to the risk of allergic reactions and kidney disease.
+Immune tolerance induction therapy is less commonly attempted in patients with hemophilia B and inhibitors than in hemophilia A with inhibitors due to the risk of allergic reactions, kidney disease and decreased rate of success.
+Inhibitor development is considered the most severe problem in hemophilia care today as it affects patient treatment, risk of developing joint disease, cost of hemophilia care, morbidity and mortality.
+Genetic testing can help determine whether an individual with factor IX deficiency is at a higher risk of developing an inhibitor.
+NovoSeven RT (recombinant coagulation factor VIIa) is a recombinant product used for treatment and prevention of bleeding in individuals with factor IX deficiency with an inhibitor that does not contain any FIX protein.

-The ultimate goal of hemophilia B therapy is to provide a treatment that allows for long-term expression of the missing or deficient factor in a patient’s blood without continuous medical intervention; a so-called “cure.”
-Gene therapy has the potential to fulfill this objective; however, it has been met with limited success.
-In hemophilia B gene therapy, the defective factor IX gene is replaced with a normal factor IX gene to enable an individual’s body to produce a sufficient amount of the factor IX protein.
-Ideally, replacement of the defective gene with the new gene could be permanent and an individual will no longer have to infuse with clotting factor concentrate, or if required would only be used quite infrequently.
+The goal of hemophilia B therapy is to provide a treatment that allows for long-term expression of the missing or deficient factor in a patient’s blood without continuous medical intervention; a so-called “cure.”
+Gene therapy has the potential to be a cure.
+In hemophilia B gene therapy, the addition of a new gene would allow an individual to produce enough of the factor IX protein.
+Ideally, the addition of a new gene could be long lasting, and an individual will no longer have to infuse with clotting factor concentrate based upon the level achieved, or if required would only be used quite infrequently.

 To obtain information on hemophilia B clinical trials visit www.clinicaltrials.gov.
 Studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
 For information about clinical trials being conducted at the National Institutes of Health (NIH) Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office at: